keptn/keptn.github.io/CONTRIBUTING.md

 by editing the markdown file(s) in the local clone of your fork and then submitting a _pull request (PR)_.

-Note that you can also modify the source using the github editor.
+Note that you can also modify the source using the GitHub editor.
 This is very useful when you want to fix a typo or make a small editorial change but, if you are doing significant writing, it is generally better to work on files in your local clone.

-The following sequence of steps is a reasonable workflow for creating new content on your local clone and pushing it to github to be reviewed and merged.
+The following sequence of steps is a reasonable workflow for creating new content on your local clone and pushing it to GitHub to be reviewed and merged.

 1. Execute the following command from the root folder and leave it running in a shell:
     ```